alwaysEpic/lanternfish/README.md

 After no luck in optimizing the python algorithm, I slept on it and decided to try C the next day.
 I realized halfway through the process that I should be using a rotation of bins.
 This could also be written in Python

-I have 2 programs built for the different test cases, they can be run as follows
+I have built test programs for linux, mac and windows.

+Mac: ./fishApp_mac [number of days to simulate] [Fish School Data File]

-./fishApp_provided [number of days to simulate]
+Linux: ./fishApp_linux [number of days to simulate] [Fish School Data File]

-./fishApp_test [number of days to simulate]
+Windows: fishSchool [number of days to simulate] [Fish School Data File]

 e.g.

-./fishApp_provided 256

-./fishApp_provided 80
+./fishApp_linux 80 testFile.txt

+./fishApp_mac 256 providedData.txt

 The file is simple as well and can be rebuilt using: